YingyingHan1994/final_project_2020Sp/README.md

 # Project Name: Where did the exotic artefacts come from in art museums in USA?
 # Team members and contribution:
-Yingying Han:
+Yingying Han (yh17):
+(1) Downloaded the raw museum metadatasets and write a detailed data documentation to each dataset. (see IMA_datadocumentation.md and Met_datadocumentation.md in Data/Raw/Museum folder.)
+(2) Extracted specified fields from two raw datasets seperately for future analysis (3) Analyzed the year information of the objects (the second part of the analysis in IS590PRSP20_Final_Proejct.ipynb)
+(4) Wrote the Readme file.

 Xinyu Huang (xinyuh10):
-Cleaned one of the museum dataset;
+Cleaned one of the museum dataset (IMA dataset);
 Combined and cleaned the American ethnicity data;
 Analyzed the museum and population part (first three research questions);
 Optimization with cython.

 Jenna Kim:
+Cleaned one of the museum dataset (MET dataset);
+Process the population dataset;

 # Research questions and hypothesis:
 (1) What is the distribution of museum artifacts that originate from USA?
 (2) How many artifacts are from countries outside USA?
 What are those countries?